-After breakfast, visit Kashan (Brojerdi and Tabatabai old houses, Fien Garden, Sialk ancient hill (5000 BC) Evening, drive to Tehran.
+After breakfast drive from Isfahan to Kashan (218 KM).
+In Kashan visit Brojerdi and Tabatabai old houses, Fien Garden.

 Fin Garden, or Bagh-e Fin, located in Kashan, Iran, is a historical Persian garden.
 It contains Kashan's Fin Bath, where Amir Kabir, the Qajarid chancellor, was murdered by an assassin sent by King Nasereddin Shah in 1852.
 Completed in 1590, the Fin Garden is the oldest extant garden in Iran.